kam535/vigilant-barnacle/_pages/index.md

 I'm an avid knitter, embroiderer, reader, and cat parent to a six-year-old Torbie named Camilla, who hates all other cats.
 I'm also a proud hijabi and a native and ardent New Jerseyan.
 You won't find any photos of me on this page, since I like to protect my modesty, but feel free to imagine the crotchety old cat lady of your dreams and you're probably close.

-This site was created using a heavily modified version of <a href="https://github.com/byanko55/jekyll-theme-satellite">byanko55's jekyll-theme-satellite</a>.
+This site was created using a modified version of <a href="https://github.com/byanko55/jekyll-theme-satellite">byanko55's jekyll-theme-satellite</a>.